BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 The app and this Privacy Policy are provided "as is" without warranties of any kind.
 Reasonable efforts are made to protect data and to describe practices accurately; uninterrupted service, accurate predictions, timely notifications, or absolute security cannot be guaranteed.
 Device security, backups, notification settings, PIN use, and content entered into the app remain the responsibility of the device owner.

 The app may calculate, display, summarize, predict, or otherwise present cycle-related information based on data entered by the user.
-Such information may contain errors, omissions, inaccuracies, or limitations and should not be treated as a guarantee of accuracy.
-The developer is not responsible for decisions, actions, outcomes, or consequences resulting from reliance on information recorded, calculated, displayed, predicted, or notified by the app (including missed, delayed, or inaccurate period, fertility, ovulation, or pregnancy-related decisions).
+Such information may contain errors, omissions, inaccuracies, or limitations and should not be treated as a guarantee of accuracy. **Do not rely on fertile-window or ovulation estimates to prevent pregnancy.** The developer is not responsible for decisions, actions, outcomes, or consequences resulting from reliance on information recorded, calculated, displayed, predicted, or notified by the app (including missed, delayed, or inaccurate period, fertility, ovulation, or pregnancy-related decisions).

-To the maximum extent permitted by applicable law, Basic Organizer shall not be liable for indirect, incidental, special, consequential, or punitive damages, or for loss of data, arising from device failure, third-party services, missed or inaccurate notifications or predictions, reproductive or medical decisions, or circumstances beyond reasonable control.
-Total liability for claims relating to the app or this policy is limited to amounts paid for the app in the twelve months preceding the claim, or zero if the app was provided without charge, unless mandatory law prohibits such limitation.
-Some jurisdictions do not allow certain limitations; those provisions apply only to the extent permitted.
-Nothing in this policy limits rights or remedies that cannot be excluded under consumer or data-protection law.

 ---